-“No-haggle pricing” at CarMax means that the used car dealership considers the price if offers when you sell or trade-in your vehicle and the price on its used cars to be the best and lowest price; CarMax won’t negotiate or haggle.
+CarMax’s “no-haggle pricing” means that the used car dealership considers the price it offers when you sell or trade in your vehicle and the prices of its used cars to be the best and lowest prices; CarMax won’t negotiate or haggle.

 Negotiable Services at CarMax

-While CarMax won’t negotiate on price, some dealerships may offer a tax credit to customers selling or trading in a vehicle, as previously reported.
+While CarMax won’t negotiate on price, some dealerships may offer a tax credit to customers selling or trading in a vehicle, as we’ve previously reported.
 Tax credits vary by transaction.